50 years ago today, the internet was born in Room 3420

 SRI was the second research site to get an IMP, in early October.
 For Bill Duvall, that kicked off a period of intense preparation to get ready for the first transmission from UCLA to SRI’s SDS 940.
 The UCLA and SRI teams had committed to creating the first successful transmission by October 31, he told me.

-“I basically jumped in and designed and implemented the software, and it was one of those intense things that happen in software, which is 15 hour days every day for however long it takes,” he remembers.
+“I basically jumped in and designed and implemented the software, and it was one of those intense things that happen in software, which is 15-hour days every day for however long it takes,” he remembers.

 As Halloween neared, the pace of the work at both UCLA and SRI ratcheted up.
 They were ready to go before the deadline arrived.